 The Practice of Self-Compassion

-Having self-compassion is not something that you are used to.
-After all, you have been in the habit of beating yourself up all your life.
+After all, you could be having h the habit of beating yourself up all your life.
 In your experience, you have found harsh criticisms extremely useful as a motivator for actions.
 It is how you have made yourself get out of bed every morning.

 What is Compassion